rahimizadeh/Linear-Regression-Prediction-Model-MLflow/README.md

-🚀 Salary Prediction Model with MLflow (https://mlflow.org/)
+🚀 Linear Regression Prediction Model with MLflow (https://mlflow.org/)

 A machine learning project demonstrating Linear Regression for salary prediction, with experiment tracking and model management using MLflow.